 A new mineral evolution exhibit opens at the Natural History Museum Vienna, Austria on Tuesday 5 April 2017.
 Inspired by the work of DCO Executive Director Robert Hazen, the exhibit will become part of the museum's permanent collection, combining objects that document the development of Earth in connection with 56 minerals illustrating the evolution of minerals.

 EGU General Assembly, Vienna, Austria, 23-28 April 2017

 The European Geosciences Union General Assembly 2017 will bring together geoscientists from all over the world to one meeting covering all disciplines of Earth, planetary, and space sciences.

-Deep Continental Drilling into the Moho in the Ivaea-Verbano Zone ICDP Workshop, Baveno, Italy, 2-5 May 2017
+Deep Continental Drilling into the Moho in the Ivrea-Verbano Zone ICDP Workshop, Baveno, Italy, 2-5 May 2017

-This workshop is aimed at developing a strategic plan for drilling into the continental crust-mantle transition in the Ivaea-Verbano Zone.
-Application deadline: 1 February 2017
+This workshop is aimed at developing a strategic plan for drilling into the continental crust-mantle transition in the Ivrea-Verbano Zone.

 JpGU-AGU Joint Meeting, Makuhari Messe, Japan, 20-25 May 2017

 In May 2017, the Japan Geoscience Union and the American Geophysical Union will hold the first joint meeting of the two societies.
 More than 50 sessions, covering all areas of the Earth and space sciences, will be presented in English for inter- and trans-disciplinary scientists.

 Goldschmidt, the foremost annual, international conference on geochemistry and related subjects, will be held in Paris in 2017.
 View sessions of interest to DCO.
 Abstract submission deadline: 1 April 2017